Skip to main content

 • Q. What happens next, after I find out that my Developmental application is going to be funded?
 Other than celebrations on both sides, of course.

 • A whole lot of paperwork.
 I’m not gonna lie, there are a ton of documents that you will be required to complete before we are allowed to release your funds, most having to do with human subjects.
-Therefore, please reach out to the CFAR Regulatory Office immediately to learn what they need from you to help you with all approvals relevant to your project.
+Therefore, please reach out to the CFAR Regulatory Office immediately to learn what they need from you to help you with all IRB-type approvals relevant to your project.
 Their contact info is in your Award letter (email).

 • Obviously, you must forward a copy of all current Institutional Biohazard, Animal Care, and IRB approvals to the CFAR Developmental Core.
 All projects must be approved by the UNC-Chapel Hill IRB, even if the Awardee/PI is elsewhere.
 If there are two domestic IRBs that should be involved, the CFAR Regulatory Office will help you put together an IRB Authorization Agreement (IAA) form for one of them, authorizing the other to be the one to make a judgement on the project.
+In that case, either may be the primary IRB.

 • You and your mentor(s) will need to sign a mentor-mentee contract to be sure that everyone involved understands what we require your relationship to look like.
-And for sure we want your photograph to put on our website to show everyone how cool our newly funded folks are!
+And for sure we want your photograph to put on our website to show everyone how cool our newly funded folks are.

 • If your research involves human subjects and the UNC and/or international IRB/Ethics Committee has deemed the study “more than minimal risk”, your project must receive NIH Clinical Clearance before funding is released.
 If your project is international, you will also need NIH International Clearance.
 Don’t worry, though – while it is a lot of paperwork, the Dev Core will guide you through every step of the process.
 For example, we will give you an example of a detailed SOP that the NIH loved to serve as a template for yours.
 The Human Subjects Study form is likewise very detailed and time-consuming to put together, but we will give you a guidance document to explain every question on the form.
-You will be required to send us documentation that all of your current research team has completed research ethics training (e.g., CITI training), etc. But again, I promise we will help you through that painful process (and believe me, it is painful for all of us!).
+You will be required to send us documentation that all of your current research team has completed research ethics training (e.g., CITI training), etc. But again, we promise to help you through that painful process (and believe me, it is painful for all of us!).

 • The NIH requirements for Developmental Awards are far more demanding than for other NIH-funded awards simply because the applications don’t go through peer review at NIH before they are funded.
-Therefore, in order to fulfill their responsibility to ensure that all NIH-funded projects are conducted ethically, they must require a lot more documentation – that they seriously go through extremely carefully! – after the funding decisions are made but before the start of the research.
+Therefore, in order to fulfill their responsibility to ensure that all NIH-funded projects are conducted ethically, NIH must require a lot more documentation – that they seriously go through extremely carefully! – after the funding decisions are made but before the start of the research.
 In other words, after your Award notification but before we are allowed to release your funds.
-They are very strict about receiving and reviewing all of the documentation before the research starts – if we start a project without getting all of the necessary approvals, the NIH could shut down the entire CFAR.
+They are very strict about receiving, reviewing, and approving all of the documentation before the research starts – if we start a project without getting all of the necessary approvals, the NIH could shut down the entire CFAR.
 Please let’s not do that.
 As the mother of a child might say, that’s the wrong kind of attention to seek.

 Visit our UNC CFAR Secondary Data Analysis NOSI page for more information.